Grey Wolf: The Escape of Adolf Hitler: Plot

 In South America, the escapees allegedly stayed first at a large ranch 18 mi from Bariloche and later lived 6 mi east of Bariloche in a mansion overlooking Lake Nahuel Huapi that at the time was very remote and accessible only by boat or seaplane.
 Hitler allegedly met with Ante Pavelic and on multiple occasions visited Walter and Ida Eichorn, a German expatriate couple who had owned the Eden Hotel in La Falda prior to its seizure in 1945 (due to their pro-Nazi sympathies when Argentina declared war on Germany).
-According to the filmmakers, Hitler's escape was organized by Bormann, who also allegedly fled to Argentina, where he posed as a businessman in Buenos Aires, aided and abetted by Juan Perón's government.
+According to the filmmakers, Hitler's escape was organized by Bormann, who posed as a businessman in Buenos Aires, aided and abetted by Juan Perón's government (which in fact supported the ratlines).
 Bormann supposedly used multiple aliases (including Daniel Dupree of Belgium) and lived in a suite in the Plaza Hotel with a German mistress.
 The book cites the CIA-reported claim of Dutch soldier Philip Citroën, who allegedly met Hitler around 1954 and provided a purported photograph of the two together.

 In 1955, Perón was overthrown in a military coup and the new government began seriously investigating long-held rumors that Nazi war criminals were hiding in Argentina.
 In October of that year, Bormann allegedly moved Hitler to a chalet in an even more remote location 27 mi from Bariloche and began to isolate him, to his chagrin.
 The film alleges that significant funds were taken from Germany to Argentina (later stolen by Bormann) and that U.S. intelligence agencies were aware that Hitler was in Argentina.
 The film alleges that Hitler died, deranged and destitute, in Argentina on February 13, 1962, at the age of 73 after a heart attack.
 His estranged wife, Eva, was reputed to be alive as of 2008 at age 96, with at least one child.